Dust Brothers

-The Dust Brothers are a pair of songwriters and producers consisting of E.Z.
+The Dust Brothers were a pair of songwriters and producers consisting of E.Z.
 Mike (Michael Simpson) and King Gizmo (John King).
-They are famous for the sample-based music they produced in the 1980s and 1990s, and specifically for their work on the albums Paul's Boutique by the Beastie Boys, Odelay, Midnite Vultures and Guero by Beck, the soundtrack to the film Fight Club, and "MMMBop" by Hanson.
-They are based in Los Angeles, California.
+They were famous for the sample-based music they produced in the 1980s and 1990s, and specifically for their work on the albums Paul's Boutique by Beastie Boys, Odelay, Midnite Vultures and Guero by Beck, the soundtrack to Fight Club, and "MMMBop" by Hanson.
+They were based in Los Angeles, California.

 History

 1980s

 Michael "E.Z."
 Simpson and John "Gizmo" King started working together as the Dust Brothers in 1985 at Pomona College radio station, KSPC, hosting a weekly hip-hop show called The Big Beat Showcase.

 They developed writing and producing skills creating music for their show and DJing and rapping at parties.
 In 1987, they began writing and producing for the Delicious Vinyl label.
 There they wrote and produced tracks on Tone Lōc's album, Lōc-ed After Dark, Young MC's debut album Stone Cold Rhymin', and other Delicious Vinyl releases.
 They also worked with the Boo Yaa Tribe on the album New Funky Nation, producing several songs on that album.

-Adam Horovitz of the Beastie Boys stopped by mutual friend Matt Dike's apartment, where King and Dike slyly played music intended to be a Dust Brothers album.
-Horovitz liked what he heard and asked if he could buy the music.
+Mike D of the Beastie Boys stopped by mutual friend Matt Dike's apartment, where Simpson and Dike played music intended to be a Dust Brothers album, and liked what he heard.
 The Dust Brothers along with Dike ended up co-writing, producing and mixing the Beastie Boys' second album, Paul's Boutique, considered one of the best albums of all time by Time in 2006.